 Know that all truth is false.
 Know that Rudra, Vishnu and Brahma are false.
 Know that all beings are false.
 Know that what is perceived and seen are false.
 All enjoyments and sufferings are false.
 Good and bad or right and wrong, Victory and defeat, gain and loss, and taste and smell are all false.

 I alone the absolute truth.
 I am Brahman only.
 Aham Brahma Asmi.
 Aham means “I”.
 Brahma means “Supreme God” and Asmi means “am”.
 I am the Supreme Being.
 This can also be read as Aham Brahmasmi.

 Aham Brahma Asmi is the powerful Veda mantra that should be chanted with the above meditation.
 This is known as Atma-mantra.

 This mantra destroys all the sins, all the mantras and bondage of death.
 It destroys the ignorance.
 It destroys the bondage of mind, all the diseases of the mind, intellect and body.
 It destroys grief, anger, lust, greed, mental functions, desires, faults, dependency, knowledge and wisdom.

 It gives pleasure that cannot be spoken of.
 It gives bliss of knowledge that cannot be known otherwise.
 It will liberate all.
 This mantra alone is enough and no other mantra is required.
 There is no doubt about this.

 Thus ends the third chapter of this Upanishad.

 This is one of the greatest technique given in Vedas.
 Simply Meditate on this and Chant Aham Brahma Asmi.
-The Japa of this mantra and meditation is enough for any spiritual advancement and transformation.
+The Japa of this mantra and meditation with its meaning rightly understood is enough for any spiritual advancement and transformation.

 Reference: Sanskrit Text Reference